 If you live in the forested rural areas of North Idaho, wildﬁre is an annual possibility.
 We can provide valuable advice on reducing your exposure to wild ﬁre.
 Arborist Michael (in his other life) has 18 years experience in the ﬁre service: 7 years in a big city, and 11 years volunteering locally (9 years Asst.
 Chief).
 For many years, he was a vendor for the Bonﬁre (Bonner County) and Boundary FireSafe programs.
-In addition, Michael owns a 2800 gallon Wildland Type II Water Tender which he uses for contracting with the USFS.
+In addition, we own a 2800 gallon Wildland Type II Water Tender which we use for contracting with the USFS.
 As you can see, Michael has the experience necessary to advise wisely on ﬁre risk and prevention.

 Caution: When ﬁres happen, it’s often extreme weather events which drive the ﬁre.
 We can only provide advice to reduce, not eliminate the threat of ﬁre to your home.